chef/chef-web-docs/content/workstation_setup.md

 you can download the starter kit.
 The starter kit will create the necessary configuration files: the `.chef` directory, `config.rb`, `ORGANIZATION-validator.pem`, and `USER.pem`.
-Simply download the starter kit and then move it to the desired location on your ChefDK machine.
+Simply download the starter kit and then move it to the desired location on your Chef Workstation machine.

 Configure the Chef Repository
 =============================